DrylandEcology/SOILWAT2/doc/additional_pages/SOILWAT2_Parallelization.md

 ### Performance Results

-There are two type of performance test conducted - with and without weather inputs.
-When reading weather, the original hypothesis was that the weather inputs drastically decreased the performance gain since weather inputs require so much reading to take place.
-This section is split into two sections - methodology used to test performance and notable results with and without weather inputs.
+There are two types of performance test conducted - with and without weather inputs.
+When reading weather from netCDFs, the original hypothesis was that the weather inputs drastically decreased the performance gain since weather inputs require so much reading to take place.
+This section is split into two subsections - methodology used to test performance and notable results with and without weather inputs.

 #### Methodology
-- Two sets of performance tests were run, with and without weather input, to get an idea of how the parallel version of the program runs.
+- Two sets of performance tests were run, with and without weather input from netCDF files, to get an idea of how the parallel version of the program runs.
 Since this is an intermediate step between the initial parallel version and the next version of the program, and lack of options to run, not a lot of performance analyses were obtained.
 The performance runs had the configuration combinations of
-    - Domain size: ~112,000
+    - Domain size: ~112,000 (gridded)
     - Number of cores: 64
     - Number of assigned suids per compute process: 25, 40, 50, 60, 75, 90, 100
-    - Number of weather years: 30
+    - Number of years: 30

 #### Note
-Between v8.2.0 and v8.3.0, SWNC/SWNETCDF mode has conformed more into how SWMPI mode works, notably keeping files open the entire program run and closing at the end.
-Whether it's the file opening or another reason, SWNC/SWNETCDF mode is more efficient than v8.2.0, more specifically around 4x faster.
+Between v8.2.0 and v8.3.0, SWNC/SWNETCDF mode became more similar to how SWMPI mode works.
+In particular, both modes of v8.3.0 now keep files open the entire program run and only close them at the end.
+Whether it's the file opening or another reason, SWNC/SWNETCDF mode is now around 4x faster than v8.2.0.

 ### Results With and Without Weather